-Any course from List A not already used or any of the
+Any course from List A not already used or any of the following:CHEM 065Introduction to General Chemistry (4) orCHEM 101General Chemistry I (5)NURSING 302Mathematics of Drugs and Solutions (3)

-following:

-CHEM 101 General Chemistry I (5)

-NURSING 302 Mathematics of Drugs and Solutions (3)

-Major Requirements 27-29 Additional LACCD GE Requirements 15

-(Not including 6 double-countable major units.
-Students wishing to transfer are advised to use either the CSU GE or IGETC plan instead.)
+Major Requirements 27-29 Additional LACCD GE Requirements 15 (Not including 6 double-countable major units.
+Students wishing to t ransfer are advised to use either the CSU GE or IGETC plan instead.)
+Additional Degree-applicable Requirements 16-18